captam3rica/gitNotes/Macintosh/vmware-aw-macos-custom-settings.md

     </dict>
     ```

-8. Remove the original payload you configured by selecting the base payload
+8. Remove the original template payload that you configured by selecting the base payload
-    section and selecting the minus [-] button.
+    section and selecting the minus `[-]` button.
 You can now edit the profile by adding
     custom XML code for the new functionality.